omarelsayeed/Machine-learning-HelwanUni-Computer-Dep/README.md

 - This repository is not related to our university , but it's our team effort to help others.

-- Special thanks to sara saeed for her very clear explanation and time spent on these notebooks.
+- Special thanks to sarah saeed for her very clear explanation and time spent on these notebooks.